 Communication – Program Standard

 Conestoga College and eConestoga student email accounts will be used to communicate to students.
 Students are expected to regularly check their email accounts.
 Faculty are not expected to respond to emails from non-Conestoga email addresses.
 Faculty will respond to student emails by the end of the next business day after receipt of an enquiry.

 The email utility in eConestoga is permitted for course content-related items only.

 Since apprenticeship students are not considered full-time for an entire academic year they are not eligible to apply for most College-wide awards, scholarships or bursaries.
 However, students who are interested in awards may contact the Financial Aid and Student Awards office for more information.

 School of Trades and Apprenticeship Awards – Program Specific

-Every year, the School of Trades and Apprenticeship hosts an awards ceremony in May where approximately $140,000 worth of monetary and product prizes are awarded to deserving students and apprentices.
-Apprentices are to speak with faculty for more information on possible apprenticeship-related awards.
+Every year, the School of Trades and Apprenticeship hosts an awards ceremony in May where over $175,000 worth of monetary and product prizes are awarded to deserving students.
+Students are to speak with faculty for more information on possible apprenticeship-related awards.

 Student Appraisal of Teaching (SAT)

 The Student Appraisal of Teaching (SAT) allows direct feedback from students on teaching for a particular course.
 Completion of the SAT form gives teachers and academic managers valuable information to use for the improvement of teaching at Conestoga.